rrousselGit/flutter_hooks/README.md

 }
 ```

 - useMemoized

-Takes a callback that creates a value, call it, and stores its result so that next time, the value is reused.
+Takes a callback that creates a value, calls it, and stores its result so that next time, the value is reused.

-By default the callback is called only on the first build.
-But it is optionally possible to specify a list of objects as second parameter.
+By default, the callback is called only on the first build.
+But it is optionally possible to specify a list of objects as the second parameter.
 The callback will then be called again whenever something inside the list has changed.

 The following sample make an http call and return the created `Future` whenever `userId` changes: